 Identifying ancestors is one of the most popular of all hobbies.
 If you are new to Genealogy, BE WARNED that it can become addictive.
 I am trying to make my FAMILIES DATABASE cover as many families as possible to provide people with as broad a target of families as possible.
-It is already one of the biggest databases on British & Irish families available on the Internet and it is still growing.
+Even though it does not cover recent generations, it is one of the largest databases on British & Irish families available on the Internet, and it is still growing.
 Once you have identified a connection with the database, it may take you back a few generations or many.
 However far back you go, don’t forget to stop every now & then and remember that (leaving aside some of those shown in our Ancient & Mythical section!) every name represents a real person who lived & breathed just like you and me.
 Many lives are reported in the database.
 It would take many lifetimes to find out much about just a small selection of them.
 Genealogy can be a fascinating hobby.
 IT IS A HOBBY OF MANY LIFETIMES.

 I provide below quite a bit of information about our approach to Genealogy.
 If you want more information on that, please see Genealogy FAQ.
 If you seek information specifically about our Families Database, see Families Database FAQ & About the database.
 If you want to see what else this side of the site has to offer, see EXTRA CONTENT.

 I do hope you find this site to be both interesting and useful.